 Type III – Type III has somewhat milder features and usually develop between early childhood and adolescence.
 Individuals with type III can usually stand and walk unaided.
 Most of the time walking and climbing stairs may become increasingly difficult.
 Many affected individuals will require wheelchair assistance later in life.

 Type IV – Type IV often occurs after age 30.
 People with type IV usually experience mild to moderate muscle weakness, tremors, twitching, or mild breathing problems.
 Usually, the muscles close to the center of the body, such as the upper arms and legs, are affected.

 Little David is basically in the Type III range.
 He was able to walk, although unevenly, at an early age but by about the age of 4 he just let go of his little walker and sat down.

-Spinal Muscle Atrophy (SMA) Causes an Exceptionally High Infant Mortality Rate
+Spinal Muscular Atrophy Causes an Exceptionally High Infant Mortality Rate

 SMA is the leading heritable cause of infant mortality worldwide.
 It is a neurodegenerative disorder that presents as progressive muscle wasting and loss of motor function.
 As motor nerves are located in the spinal cord, a vast decrease in muscle control for several activities (such as breathing, walking, head and neck control, swallowing) occurs.
 SMA is an autosomal recessive disorder caused by deletion of the survival motor neuron gene 1 (SMN1).